Gloria Cabral

-Gloria Cabral (born 1982) is a Brazilian-Paraguayan architect, a titular partner of the firm Gabinete Arquitectura.
+Gloria Cabral (born 1982) is a Brazilian-Paraguayan architect, a former partner of the Paraguayan firm Gabinete de Arquitectura.

 Early years

 Gloria Cabral was born in São Paulo, Brazil in 1982.
-At age six she moved with her family to Asuncion, Paraguay.
+At age six she moved with her family to Asunción, Paraguay.
 She studied architecture at the Universidad Nacional de Asunción.
 Before finishing university, in 2003, she joined Gabinete de Arquitectura.
 At that time, one of the partners retired and Cabral, along with other interns, formed a group that became a partner of the studio.
 Cabral and founding member Solano Benítez also became romantic partners.

 Career

 Gloria Cabral has been a member of Gabinde de Arquitectura since 2004.
 She currently directs it, along with Solano Benitez and his son, Solanito.

 In 2014, Cabral was chosen by the Swiss architect Peter Zumthor as his disciple as part of the 2014-2015 Rolex Mentor and Protégé Arts Initiative.
 Her selection arose through a search made by the Swiss firm among young talents around the world.
 She was one of four finalists in the architecture category, and the only woman selected.
 That year, she traveled to Switzerland several times and worked with Zumthor on designing a tea house in South Korea.